 Line-of-sight not required

 As frequencies at this part of the radio spectrum are low, waves are long.
-This means they can travel far and navigate around most obstacles: trees and buildings.
+This means they can travel far and extend beyond obstacles such as trees.
 This makes TV White Space an ideal solution for rural and semi-rural territories.

 The distances that a TV White Space network can cover are significant; point-to-point links can connect at up to 30km, depending on the terrain.